scipy-conference/scipy_proceedings/papers/111_lu/paper.rst

 and information infrastructure for it.
 The key aspect ensuring compliance to HIPAA requirements is restricting access to Protected Health Information (PHI).
-For electronic systems that means all data containing PHI should be encrypted when at rest and encrypted when in transit.
+For electronic systems that means all data containing PHI should be encrypted both at rest and in transit.
 For paper systems (including the printed forms mentioned below), papers containing PHI must be not be left in the open and when unattended must be in a locked room or container where access is restricted to authorized use.
 Finally, for any cloud